DIYbiosphere/sphere/_projects/DIYbiosphere/DIYbiosphere.md

 # History
-The DIYbiosphere was created by Gabriela A. Sanchez (@sabgaby), a PhD student at the University of Geneva, whose research focus is the DIYbio community.
 The project was proposed as an alternative mode to gather, access, and share information about DIYbio initiatives in a way that positively contributes useful resources back to the community.